-This policy applies to any person who possesses or consumes Alcoholic Beverages on the Campus or at Covered Off-Campus Events.
-The policies outlined below attempt to reduce many risky situations that accompany alcohol use, keeping safety foremost in choices related to alcohol use, and to encourage healthy choices regarding alcohol consumption, while promoting compliance with state and local regulations.
+This policy applies to any person who possesses or consumes Alcoholic Beverages on the Campus or at a Covered Off-Campus Event.
+The provisions below attempt to reduce many risky situations that accompany alcohol use, keeping safety foremost in choices related to alcohol use, while complying with state and local regulations.